Requests We Do and Don’t Handle

 Examples of the kind of service Nevada Disability Advocacy and Law Center provides:

-- Helping to assure that private information is not released without an individual’s permission;
+- Helping to ensure that private information is not released without an individual’s permission

 What kind of requests does Nevada Disability Advocacy and Law Center not Handle?

 There are some types of cases we don’t handle.
 If you contact us for help with a case that we don’t handle, we will refer you to other organizations that may be able to help you.
-You may also visit our Helpful Referrals page to find an attorney or legal services provider who may be able to help you.
+You may also visit our Links page to find a services provider who may be able to help you.
 For more information about cases we don’t handle, see the questions and answers below.

 I have a disability.
 Can you handle my case?